Counterphobic attitude: Freud

 Didier Anzieu saw Freud's theorisation of psychoanalysis as a counterphobic defence against anxiety through intellectualisation: permanently ruminating on the instinctive, emotional world that was the actual object of fear.

 Wilhelm Fliess has been seen as playing the role of counterphobic object for Freud during the period of the latter's self-analysis.

 Therapy

 Otto Fenichel considered that undoing systematised counterphobic defences was only a first step in therapy, needing to be followed by analysis of the original anxiety itself.
 He also considered that psychological trauma could break down counterphobic defences, with results that "may be very painful for the patient; they are, from a therapeutic point of view, favorable".

 David Rapaport emphasised the need for caution and extreme slowness in analyzing counterphobic defences.

 Cultural examples

 The attraction of horror movies has been seen to lie in a counterphobic impulse.

 Many actors often have a shy personality when off-camera, released counterphobically in conditions of performance.

+The Batman comics and movies often take Bruce Wayne's fear of bats as a central part of his origin story.

 Sick, the documentary on performance artist Bob Flanagan, discusses the counterphobic attitude of Flanagan, who sought to escape the chronic pain of his cystic fibrosis by engaging in extreme acts of masochism.